 Body-gripping trap: many new varieties have been released recently, so scan the markets.
 Options include: #110 (and a newer, slightly smaller version based on the #110, the #50-2); # 120 (and its smaller cousin, the #60-2); #55; the 5 × 5 Buckeye; 3 × 3 Eradicator; and smaller Koros traps.

-Traps cannot have an inside spread larger than 6 inches
+Traps cannot have a spread exceeding 7.5 inches

 Tunnel trap (cylinder with body-gripping trap inside).
 Less obvious to viewers.
 You can place a standard body-gripping trap in a wooden box or other container for an equally discreet effect.